johnperry-math/AoC2024/README.md

 Fun, but not easy!
 Part 1 wasn't so bad, but Part 2 took me quite a bit of time and exploration.

+### 🔐 Day 25: Code Chronicle

+Having exhausted the possibilities, you're back at the Chief Historian's office and you find that it's locked.
+In part 1, you need to determine which keys might be used wth which locks.
+Part 2 is the usually "gimme" on Day 25.

+#### Unusual tools

+Nothing in particular.

+#### Experience

+Fun and easy!
+Thanks, puzzle master!

+(Srsly, tho, umadbro?
+Usually there's at least a _mild_ challenge.)